Skip to main content

 We are pleased to announce the recent transition of Lateral Flow Devices (LFDs) from UK Health Security Agency (UKHSA) to NHS Supply Chain.

-LFDs, commonly known as Rapid COVID-19 Lateral Flow Antigen Self-Tests, are available to order through our Foundry system.
-From April 2024 they will be available to order through our online catalogue.
+LFDs, commonly known as Rapid COVID-19 Lateral Flow Antigen Self-Tests, are available to order through our online catalogue.

-We have worked with NHS England to develop a solution that best reflects our customers’ needs, to ensure a smooth transition and consistency of supply.
+We have worked with NHS England to develop a solution that best reflects our customers’ needs, to ensure a smooth transition and consistency of supply through a new Unit of Issue (UOI) that is more manageable for trusts.

 Lateral Flow Device Test